 Examples marked by an “✔” illustrate conduct to be avoided; examples marked by a “✖” illustrate conduct that the Precious Metals Global Code aims to foster and reinforce.
 Annex 1: Illustrative Examples can be expected to be updated over time as features of the Precious Metals Market evolve.

 Similar to other sections of the Precious Metals Global Code, these illustrative examples should be interpreted by Market Participants in a professional and responsible manner.
 Market Participants are expected to exercise sound judgement and to act in an ethical and professional manner.

 Governance, Compliance and Risk Management

-Market Participants should have practices in place to limit, monitor and control the risks related to their Precious Metals market trading activity
+Market Participants should have practices in place to limit, monitor and control the risks related to their Precious Metals Market trading activity

-A Client of a bank accesses Precious Metals market liquidity only through the E-Trading Platform offered by the sales/trading business of the bank and has no other source of liquidity.
+A Client of a bank accesses Precious Metals Market liquidity only through the E-Trading Platform offered by the sales/trading business of the bank and has no other source of liquidity.
 The Client has not evaluated the risks of relying on just one source of liquidity.
-In response to an unexpected market event, the bank adjusts the liquidity provided through its E-Trading Platform, which had the effect of severely impacting the ability of the Client to manage its positions.
+In response to an unexpected market event, the bank adjusts the liquidity provided through its E-Trading Platform, which has the effect of severely impacting the ability of the Client to manage its positions.
 As the Client has no contingency in place to access the market (including relationship with the voice sales/trading business), the Client’s ability to trade is compromised.